Have You Been Injured in a Chicago Uber Accident?

 Rights of Uber Accident Victims who are Hurt in Chicago

 The laws in Illinois are not clear when it comes to Uber vehicles.
 Are they private cars or taxis?
 Truly, they are neither but rather something in between these categories.

-From medical expenses to lost wages, being the victim of a car crash can become very expensive so it is beneficial for those who are hurt to speak with a personal injury attorney in the area to learn whether they are entitled to help.
+From medical expenses to lost wages, being the victim of a car crash can become very expensive.
+Therefore, it is beneficial for those who are hurt to speak with a personal injury attorney to learn whether they are entitled to help.

 If you were injured in a car accident involving an Uber vehicle, call Abels & Annes, P.C. toll free at (855) 529-2442 for a free case consultation.